 Scientific studies have shown that an adequate intake of vitamin E during pregnancy reduces the likelihood of your baby developing asthma and respiratory issues later in life3,4.

-Although necessary for your own health and your baby’s growth, it’s important to consume vitamin E supplements in safe doses during pregnancy – that means not too much and not too little2.
+Although it’s a necessary nutrient for your own health and your baby’s growth, it’s important to stick to a healthy intake of vitamin E during your pregnancy – that means not too much and not too little2.

-The recommended intake of vitamin E is 3mg per day.
-This amount should be achievable by eating a well-balanced diet1, which is preferable to taking high-dose supplements.
+Your recommended daily intake of vitamin E during pregnancy is 3mg, which should be easily achievable by eating a healthy, well-balanced diet1.

-To avoid getting too much, make sure any supplements you take are pregnancy-safe.
-Don't worry about getting too much vitamin E from food – it is difficult to get it in high doses from diet alone
+Don't worry about getting too much vitamin E from food – it’s difficult to get vitamin E in high doses from your diet alone.